Building an EU AI Act Compliance Team: Roles and Responsibilities

 - Legal or regulatory background with strong understanding of EU technology regulation.

-- Experience in compliance program design and implementation.
+- Experience in compliance programme design and implementation.

 - Ability to translate regulatory requirements into operational processes.